Middle-class squeeze

 The middle-class squeeze refers to negative trends in the standard of living and other conditions of the middle class of the population.
-In a middle-class squeeze situation, increases in wages fail to keep up with inflation for middle-income earners, leading to a relative decline in real wages, while at the same time, the phenomenon fails to have a similar effect on the top wage earners.
+In a middle-class squeeze situation, increases in median income fails to keep up with inflation, leading to a relative decline in real wages, while at the same time, the phenomenon fails to have a similar effect on the top wage earners.
 People belonging to the middle class find that inflation in consumer goods and the housing market prevent them from maintaining a middle-class lifestyle, undermining aspirations of upward mobility.

 Overview

 Origin of the term

 Former U.S. Speaker of the House Nancy Pelosi used the term in November 2006 to provide context to the domestic agenda of the U.S. Democratic Party.
 The Center for American Progress (CAP) issued a report of the same title in September 2014.
 The term was further propelled into the public consciousness when it was used by former UK Labour Party leader Ed Miliband, who promised to defend the middle class in 2010.